 The value of difference: Leadership lessons on inclusion and equityMarc Schultz

 Each year, GCN’s High Potential Diverse Leaders program (HPDL) brings together a cohort of nonprofit professionals to develop the skills, knowledge, and networks to take on top roles in the sector.
-In response to the changing needs of the sector, this year’s curriculum was updated to include a number of currently-trending topics that will only prove more important in the future, including an all-new session titled Racial Equity, Diversity and Inclusion: Your Role.
+In response to the changing needs of the sector, the 2018 curriculum was updated to include a number of currently-trending topics that will only prove more important in the future, including an all-new session titled Racial Diversity, Equity, Inclusion, and Your Role.

 Defining the terms

-Diversity can be defined, said Bright, as “difference.”
+Diversity can be defined as “difference.”
 Every characteristic an individual possesses can be counted under the rubric of diversity: race, ethnic group, religion, language, age, gender, sexual orientation, socioeconomic status, education levels, nationality, ability, and more.

-“We all have multiple characteristics,” said Bright.
+“We all have multiple characteristics,” said 2018 session leader Jose Bright.
 “Sometimes you fit in because of certain similarities, like nationality.
 But we have to understand the complexities – the subgroups, and the subgroups within subgroups.”

-Equity is a level playing field.
-To make the meaning of equity more clear, Bright showed the class a video of an exercise demonstrating the effects of inequity.
-In the video, a group of college students line up for a footrace.
+Equity, to put it simply, is a level playing field.
+In a video meant to demonstrate the concept, a group of college students line up for a footrace.
 For every advantage they had grown up with – like a two-parent home, financial stability, private education, and freedom from hunger – participants get to start the race two steps ahead of the rest.
-Because it was a forgone conclusion who would finish last, many of those left at the original starting line didn’t even bother running the race.
+Because it was a forgone conclusion who would finish last, many of those left at the original starting line don't even bother running the race.

 Another way to understand equity is with this illustration:

 The results of this systemic oppression continue to impact us in multiple dimensions – including the dynamics of an organization, office, or team, all of which are likely to be far more diverse that at any other point in American history.
-“We now interact with many different types of people from different groups,” said Bright.
-“If we don’t understand them, we may miss out on their value.”
-Once we discover the benefit of equity, diversity, and inclusion, and apply it to our organizations, Bright explained, we will see greater innovation, problem-solving, opportunities, and resources.
+Failing to understand people in all their diversity means missing out on the value they bring to the table: greater innovation, problem-solving, opportunities, and resources.

 Tools for advancing inclusion and equity